klittle314/IHI_Covid_Public/README.md

 The excerpt of the Illinois data records shows that deaths reported on Sunday and Monday are systematically lower than the other days of the week.
 This appears to be an administrative source of variation in the death series, a special cause of variation, which will affect the chart limits.
 Two low values each week will tend to inflate the variation and widen the chart limits.

-Observing this pattern in multiple data series, we sought to eliminate the special cause of variation.
-We limited the adjustment to data within Epochs 2 and 3 as the control limits are derived from the range of the day to day differences.
-In Epochs 1 and 4, we did not apply the adjustment; the c-charts are defined solely by the average value of the series and may be dominated by many days with zero deaths.
+Observing this pattern in multiple data series, we sought to adjust for day-of-week to mitigate the special cause of variation.
 Here's the logic for adjustment:

-1. Fit the original ("raw") series to obtain phases and epochs.
+1. Fit the observed ("raw") series to obtain phases and epochs.
-2. Within each fitted phase with at least 21 records for Epochs 2 and 3 and using the linear fit to the log10 deaths:
+2. Within each fitted phase with at least 21 records:
-(a) compute the residuals as (observed - midline) on the log10 scale.
+(a) compute the residuals as (observed - midline).
+In Epochs 2 and 3, carry out computations on the log10 scale.
 (b) by day of week, get the median of the residuals.
 This is the adjustment for day of week.
-(c) compute the log10 adjusted death:   adjusted log10 death = log10 observed death - adjustment for day of week.
+(c) compute the adjusted death for each day.
+    In Epochs 1 and 4:  adjusted death = observed death - adjustment for day of week.
+    In Epochs 2 and 3:  adjusted death = 10^(log10 observed death - adjustment for day of week.)
-(d) compute the adjusted death as 10^adjusted log10 death (e) normalize the adjusted deaths so that the total adjusted deaths in the phase matches the total deaths in the phase:
+(d) normalize the adjusted deaths so that the total adjusted deaths in the phase matches the total deaths in the phase:
                norm_adjusted death <- adjusted death * (total raw deaths/total adjusted deaths)
 (e) report the adjusted death as round(norm_adjusted death)
 3. Stitch together the adjusted data, phase by phase.

-Once we have the adjusted data series, apply the algorithm to get the epochs and phases.
+Once we have the adjusted data series, we apply the algorithm to get the epochs and phases.

-The adjustment logic will fail to adjust some days of the week if the state or country reports zero deaths consistently on those days.
+In Epochs 2 and 3, the adjustment logic will fail to adjust some days of the week if the state or country reports zero deaths consistently on those days.
 The failure stems from our fitting of log10 deaths:  before fitting, we set the zero deaths to missing.
 This means that the day with zero deaths never enters the calculation for adjustment.
-See below for discussion of this limitation to our approach.
+See below for additional discussion of this limitation.

-Louisiana provides a clear example of the situation, with reported deaths on Saturdays identically zero for three months starting in July:
+Louisiana provides a clear example of the systematic zero, with reported deaths on Saturdays identically zero for three months starting in July:

 ![Saturday pattern](images/Louisiana%20Raw%20Deaths%20Seasonality%202020-11-08_15-25-54.jpg)

-In the Louisiana case, our adjustment actually seems to work well: from the data series, it appears that Louisiana is reporting only six days each week for weeks starting in mid-summer and model fits accommodate this structure.
+In Epochs 1 and 4, a long phase with many zeros can lead to days with one death in the raw series being assigned to zero deaths.
+The adjusted value is essentially round(mean of phase).
+For mean values less than 0.5, the adjusted value will be zero.
+Vermont illustrates this phenomenon.

 ### Computations related to the c-chart
 The function find_phase_dates calculates the c-chart center line and upper chart limit in Epochs 1 and 4.
 As described above, the c-chart calculations are based on several other parameters.
 The c-chart calculations require at least 8 non-zero deaths; the maximum number of records used for the c-chart calculations is 21.
 As the find_phase_dates function iterates through the records, the calculation stops as soon as a special cause signal is detected.
 We designed the c-chart calculations to identify the tentative starting point of exponential growth and recognize this approach might not reproduce the c-chart designed by an analyst to look at a sequence of events.
 An analyst might require a minimum number of records (e.g. 15 or 20) and iteratively remove points that generate special cause signal(s).
 See the additional discussion below on the difference between the rules used in the first phase of Epoch 1 or 4 and subsequent phases within those epochs.
 The detailed table [here](Phase%20and%20Epoch%20logic%20public%20version.pdf) summarizes our rules for transitions from phase to phase within and between epochs.